RESP 101: what you need to know about contributions, withdrawals, and taxes

 Your final option is to simply close the RESP.

-Just be aware that if you go this route, not only will you have to pay back all government grant money, but you will also have to pay tax on capital gains, as well as any interest and dividend payments (the non-contribution portion of the RESP).
+Just be aware that if you go this route, not only will you have to pay back all government grant money, but the earnings will be paid out as an Accumulated Income Payment which will be subject to your regular income tax level plus an additional 20%.

 Before you choose any course of action for your RESP, be sure to speak to us first.